 How to survive the festive season

-With a fear response you’re essentially trying to reassure your pet that they are safe.
-Fear and distress can show itself in many ways*, including but not limited to;
+With a fear response, you’re essentially trying to reassure your pet that they are safe.
+Fear and distress can show themselves in many ways*, including but not limited to;

 If your pet does take itself off under the sofa, or the stairs, or their bed, don’t attempt to encourage them out as it can distress them further.
 Just knowing you are nearby is enough for many pets, so stay calm and provide them affection and reassurance if they ask for it.

 Did you know it takes around three days for your dog or cat to decompress from a stressful event?
 Be patient, and be aware that their behaviour and symptoms may not be limited to one evening, and could continue throughout the whole firework season.

 Try to be patient if your pet shows undesirable behaviours such as destruction and excessive barking.
 While this is very testing for us it is the only way our pets know to display and manage the stress they are feeling.
 Body language is everything, so the calmer and more compassionate we are, the more your pet will feel reassured.